PradhanShalini/Hotel-Booking-Analytics-Python-KPIs-EDA-/README.md

 This project involves a comprehensive data analysis of hotel booking trends, performance metrics, and customer behavior using Python.
 The goal is to derive business insights that can help optimize hotel operations and improve revenue performance.

   # 📊 Objectives

-- Analyze booking data to identify occupancy trends, customer behavior, and revenue patterns
+# - Perform data cleaning and preprocessing on hotel booking datasets
-- Compute key performance indicators (KPIs) such as:
+# - Conduct exploratory data analysis (EDA) to uncover trends and patterns
-  - **Occupancy Percentage (occ_pct)** – How effectively rooms are being filled
+# - Compute key hotel KPIs such as:
-  - **Revenue per Available Room (RevPAR)** – Measures revenue efficiency per room
+#     -> Occupancy Percentage (occ_pct)
-  - **Average Daily Rate (ADR)** – Average income earned per occupied room
+#     -> Revenue per Available Room (RevPAR)
-  - **Cancellation Rate** – Percentage of total bookings that were canceled
+#     -> Average Daily Rate (ADR)
-  - **Booking Lead Time** – Days between booking and actual stay
+#     -> Booking Lead Time
-  - **No-Show Rate** – Proportion of guests who failed to arrive
+#     -> Cancellation Rate
-  - **Length of Stay (LOS)** – Average duration of guest stays
+#     -> No-Show Rate
-  - **Market Segment Contribution** – Performance by source like OTA, corporate, direct
+# - Visualize trends across time, room categories, market segments, and booking sources
-- Visualize key metrics using bar plots, line charts, and heatmaps
+# - Identify peak and off-peak booking periods to assist with seasonal pricing strategies
-- Generate actionable, data-driven insights to support strategic decisions in hotel operations
+# - Recommend data-driven strategies to improve hotel performance and operational efficiency

 ## 🛠️ Tools & Libraries Used